Kanish1403200/M2_Blinking-LED/0_Requirement/README.md

 connection setup, In the next step is to submit/upload the code to the microcontroller and power up the circuit.
 After upload the code,press the simulatation button

-once the system is turns ON,press the fixed volt to turn on.when the switch is open the led starts blinking which denotes the door is opened and when the switch is
+once the system is turns ON,press the fixed volt to turn on.when the switch is open the led starts blinking which denotes the  opened and when the switch is

 closed the buzzer turns on and make a sound which denotes the door is closed.